 The School of English is ranked among the top 150 Universities for English in the QS World University Rankings 2012.
-One of the of the largest schools in the College of Arts, Celtic Studies and Social Sciences, English at Cork includes Drama and Theatre Studies, Film and Digital Arts and Humanities.
-Our staff includes 19 research-active academic staff (18 full-time and one part-time), post-doctoral research fellows, a School manager and 3 administrative staff, as well as over 40 MA students annually and nearly 50 PhD students.
+One of the of the largest schools in the College of Arts, Celtic Studies and Social Sciences, English at Cork includes Drama and Theatre Studies, Film and Screen Media and Digital Arts and Humanities.
+Our staff includes 19 research-active academic staff (18 full-time and one part-time), post-doctoral research fellows, a School manager and 3 administrative staff, as well as around 25 MA students annually and over 30 PhD students.
 We are committed to providing excellent, research-led teaching to our undergraduate and postgraduate students, as well as to enriching cultural and intellectual life, nationally and locally, through our research, publications and public engagement.

 Some of our particular strengths include: Irish literature throughout the colonial period and into the twenty-first century; American literature, 19th to 21st centuries; Old English literature and culture; Modernisms (Irish, American and British); contemporary poetry, especially avant-garde and women’s work; new and emerging research methods (Digital Arts Humanities, e-textualities, the new book history); Medieval and Renaissance writing in Britain and Ireland, and Film: Irish, American and European.